skornweiss/covid_protocols_rtd/docs/index.rst

 Symptom Management
 ------------------

-   *This section is in process*
+a. *This section is in process*

 Goals of Care
 -------------

-a.
-Assess understanding and sign Health Care Proxy form on admission:
+a. **Assess understanding and sign Health Care Proxy form on admission:**

    i.
 In conscious patients, review or sign Health Care Proxy form.